 How much will Sprint pay you to switch?

-If you're considering switching to Sprint's network, you will receive the incentive of not only saving 50 percent when moving from T-Mobile's plans, but the service will also pay for your switching fees up to $650 per line (less phone trade-in credit provided), via Visa Prepaid Card post-online registration and new phone activation.
+If you're considering switching to Sprint's network, you can rest assured that early termination fees will not be a total pain in your behind.
+You'll have the incentive of not only saving 50 percent when moving from T-Mobile's plans, but the service will also pay for your switching fees up to $650 per line (less phone trade-in credit provided), via Visa Prepaid Card post-online registration and new phone activation.

 You can read our guide on Switching to Sprint here.

 Contender T-Mobile provides an extensive network, but its network is better known for speed rather than for coverage.
-After all, its main drawback is its coverage in rural areas, which is incredibly lackluster.
+After all, its main drawback is its talk and LTE coverage in rural areas, which is incredibly lackluster.

 T-Mobile offers a variety of plans, including a tempting unlimited plan, that proves suitable for just about everyone.
 T-Mobile also shines through with its unique features, such as unlimited music streaming.